PJ31SPR/pytest-project/recipe.md

 _Put or write the user story here.
 Add any clarifying notes you might have._
 # As a user
-# So that I can...
+# So that I can find my tasks among all my notes
-# I want to see...
+# I want to check if a line from my notes includes the string `#TODO`.

 ## 2. Design the Function Signature